wistia/wistia-open-docs/_posts/player-api.md

 });
 {% endcodeblock %}

-If the same video appears several times on the page `Wistia.api("hashedid")` will only return the first instance.
-If you need a handle for both, you'll need to assign container IDs and reference those.
+If the same video appears several times on the page, `Wistia.api("hashedid")` will only return the first instance.
+If you need a handle for each instance, you'll need to assign unique container IDs and reference those.

-If the first 3 letters of the hashed ID are used, there is only a 1 in 5,800 chance that you will have a collision with each other video on the page.
+If the first 3 letters of the hashed ID are used, there is a 1 in 5,800 chance that you will have a collision with another video on the page.
 To be safe, if you have many videos on a page, you may want to be more verbose.
-For example, increasing to 4 characters decreases the chance of collision to 1 in 240,000.
+For example, increasing your matcher to 4 characters decreases the chance of collision to 1 in 240,000.
 But short access is convenient and can be used on most pages where the number of videos is small.

 ## Methods